-Christine Cesa currently serves as a survivor advocate working in the healthcare sector.
+Christine Cesa currently serves as a Private Sectore Engagement Associate at ECPAT - USA.
+Previously, she was a survivor advocate working in the healthcare sector.
 Christine is a graduate of Fuller Theological Seminary with a Masters in Intercultural Studies with Children at Risk and Ashland University with a Bachelor of Science in Education.
 Christine is certified in the Ending of the Game curriculum.
 Christine is a survivor of (CSEC) the Commercial Sexual Exploitation of Children.
 Christine assisted local law enforcement to develop a curriculum that will be used to train law enforcement throughout California and is a certified instructor with POST.
-Christine also partners with area Los Angeles anti-trafficking organizations.
+Christine also partners with area Los Angeles antitrafficking organizations.
 Over the last five years, Christine has trained numerous groups throughout the country.